Chronic Lymphocytic Leukemia (CLL)

 Factors Influencing Aggressiveness

 • Genetic mutations: The specific genetic mutations present in the cancerous cells can impact their growth rate.
-Studies have revealed that CLL patients with specific genetic abnormalities, including chromosomal translocations, complex karyotypes, and high genomic complexity detected by SNP arrays, tend to have a more aggressive form of the disease.
-This aggressive CLL progresses rapidly and offers shorter remission periods after treatment.
+Studies have revealed that chronic lymphocytic leukemia (CLL) patients with specific genetic abnormalities, including chromosomal translocations, complex karyotypes, and high genomic complexity detected by SNP arrays, tend to have a more aggressive form of the disease.
+This aggressive chronic lymphocytic leukemia (CLL) progresses rapidly and offers shorter remission periods after treatment.

 • Lymphocyte doubling time: This refers to the time it takes for the number of cancerous lymphocytes to double.
-A shorter doubling time suggests a more aggressive form of CLL.
+A shorter doubling time suggests a more aggressive form of chronic lymphocytic leukemia (CLL).

 • Presence of certain proteins: The presence or absence of specific proteins on the surface of the cancerous lymphocytes can indicate a more aggressive course.
 For example, patients with unmutated IGHV CLL cells typically have more aggressive disease than patients with CLL cells that express a mutated IGHV.